 Where possible we will use as many practical activities to explore and explain the topics.
 The main focus in these formative years is to develop their confidence in using numbers.
 This will be introduced as recognition, sequencing and then starting to use the four operations (addition, subtraction, multiplication and division).
 Other areas such as shape, space and measures,

 Handling data and basic properties of numbers will be included in this introduction and, as we work on a spiral curriculum, each topic area will be covered in more depth in its following cycle.
-Mental arithmetic games play a large part in the children’s learning as this is vital to build self-confidence.
-We also focus on the acquisition of times tables from J2 to aid mental arithmetic.
+Mental arithmetic games play a large part in the pupils’s learning as this is vital to build self-confidence.
+We also focus on the acquisition of times tables from year 2 to aid mental arithmetic.

-Phonics underpins all Reading and Writing in the Junior School and children in J1 are taught a synthetic phonic programme using Read, Write Inc. In this programme, children learn the 44 common sounds of the English language.
+Phonics underpins all Reading and Writing in the Juniors and children in Year 1 are taught a synthetic phonic programme using Read, Write Inc. In this programme, children learn the 44 common sounds of the English language.
 Once children know these sounds, they are able to learn how to sound-blend words for reading, develop comprehension skills, improve handwriting skills and spelling and write about their reading.
 Children are grouped across the year group, to ensure that instruction is closely matched to their needs.
 Children progress quickly through the scheme and graduate in to a closely tailored English programme.

 Children are introduced to a diverse range of artists, movements and culture.
 They are exposed to a wide variety of materials, mediums and processes: drawing, painting, textiles, perspective, sculpture, ceramics, batik, printmaking, collage; in order to give every child the opportunity to discover their own potential.
 Large-scale projects and individual works are displayed proudly around the school and where appropriate entered into competitions and external exhibitions.

 Students at KS will be exposed to the latest software and hardware so that they will be equipped to deal with the ever-changing nature of the technological 21st Century.
-In J1 and J2 children are taught ICT skills through their Inquiry topic by the class teacher on either laptops or their class Chrome books.
-In J3 children have a specific DigiTech lesson which is taught by a specialist teacher in the ICT suite.
+In year 1 and year 2 pupils are taught ICT skills through their Humanities lessons by the pupil’s teacher on either laptops or their class Chrome books.
+In Year 3 pupils have a specific Computing lesson which is taught by a specialist teacher in the ICT suite.
 ICT is extensively used in all other lessons in order to enhance the learning experience of other subjects.

-In the Junior School classrooms have banks of brand new Chromebooks to allow children to explore ICT at various times throughout the day.
+In the Juniors, classrooms have banks of brand new Chromebooks to allow pupils to explore ICT at various times throughout the day.
 All classrooms are equipped with interactive whiteboards and each teacher has an iPad to further enhance learning and capture films and photographs.